 One does not simply use Times New Romans or Comic Sans on websites.
 A seasoned web designer knows the psychology behind each family of fonts, when to use serif or sans serif, how to make headings and subheadings pop, how to make each paragraph more distinct, and the like.

 3. Only experts know that it’s not just about the surface

 Web designers also work behind the scenes in order to make each website they design works properly from the development point-of-view.

 There are some back-end optimizations to take into account such as meta tags and descriptions, how to make each website search engine and social media optimized, and overall responsiveness are things only a person with years of experience in the field can do.

 In conclusion, ready-made websites aren’t killing web design, instead, they are helping web designers and developers by making their work easier, more profitable and more valuable to their clients.

 As a web designer should not fret because you can’t be overtaken by ready-made websites yet.
 Yes, some businesses prefer easy to use and cheaper alternatives but nothing beats the flexibility, reliability, and originality of a website built by real professionals.

-Read Also: 20 Rising Web Design Trends to Watch In 2017
+Read Also: Web Design Trends for 2017